-As with any vaccine, COVID 19 Vaccine AstraZeneca may not protect everyone who is vaccinated from COVID-19.
-It is not yet known how long people who receive the vaccine will be protected for.
+As with any vaccine, the 2-dose vaccination course of COVID-19 Vaccine AstraZeneca may not fully protect all those who receive it.
+It is not yet known how long you will be protected for.
 No data are currently available in individuals with a weakened immune system or who are taking chronic treatment that suppresses or prevents immune responses.

 Children and adolescents

-No data are currently available on the use of COVID 19 Vaccine AstraZeneca in children and adolescents younger than 18 years of age.
+COVID-19 Vaccine AstraZeneca is not recommended for children aged below 18 years.
+No data are currently available on the use of COVID-19 Vaccine AstraZeneca in children and adolescents younger than 18 years of age.

 Tell your doctor, pharmacist or nurse if you are taking, have recently taken or might take, any other medicines or vaccines.